-We interviewed Alex Rutter, a specialist data-science recruiter in London on why data scientists leave their jobs as part of a three-part series.
-In the series of articles, we look into how data scientists can ensure they make the right move, what clients can do to retain their talent, and ultimately why turnover is so high in the data science space.
+We interviewed our specialist data science recruiters in London to find out why data scientists leave their jobs as part of a three-part series.
+In this series of articles, we look into how data scientists can ensure they make the right move, what clients can do to retain their talent, and ultimately why turnover is so high in the data science space.

-Following hundreds of interviews over 2020 here are the top 6 reasons Data Scientists look for new jobs.
+Following hundreds of interviews here are the top 6 reasons Data Scientists look for new jobs.

 Lack of Training & Opportunities to Upskill